 Given the seriousness of truck accidents, most drivers are required to carry insurance with higher liability limits.
 So unlike in a car accident, the potential settlement value in truck accidents is much higher.
 Likewise, in a truck accident, the trucking company can be held liable for the accident.
 In a car accident, there is no one else liable except the driver.

 A trucking accident is almost always severe considering its size compared to other vehicles.
-According to the website of Ausband & Dumont, accidents caused by a reckless or negligent truck driver always carries a wide range of consequences ranging from medical bills, lost wages to physical and emotional trauma.
+Accidents caused by a reckless or negligent truck driver always carries a wide range of consequences ranging from medical bills, lost wages to physical and emotional trauma.
 It is worth noting that an average passenger car weighs 4,000 pounds as opposed to the more than 80,000 pounds of a semi-truck.
 So when a car gets involved in a crash with a truck, the result is almost always devastating.

 When trying to recover the damages, cases would always point at who was responsible for the collision.
 While the truck driver is often considered as the liable party, this will not always be the case.
 There are other parties that could contribute to the accident.
 For example, the accident may have been due to a defective brake, then the fault should not be pointed on the driver but the manufacturer of the truck who failed to ensure that the brake was in good working order.